 * Morgan Stanley rises as quarterly profit beats expectations

-* IBM falls as revenue misses estimates; drags on Dow
+* IBM falls as revenue misses estimates; weighs on Dow

-July 19 (Reuters) - The Nasdaq and the S&P traded at record levels in late morning trading on Wednesday, powered by technology and healthcare stocks, while IBM capped gains on the Dow.
+July 19 (Reuters) - The Nasdaq and the S&P 500 opened at record highs on Wednesday, powered by technology and healthcare stocks, while the Dow was weighed down by a fall in IBM's shares.

-IBM fell 3.7 percent after the company's quarterly revenue came in below expectations.
-The stock was the biggest drag on the Dow and the S&P 500.
+IBM fell 3.9 percent after the company's quarterly revenue came in below expectations.

 The S&P tech sector has been the best performing sector this year despite concerns about stretched valuations as investors look for growth sectors immune to policy uncertainties.

-Microsoft and Facebook were among the top-three boosts to the S&P and the Nasdaq.
+Microsoft, which reports results on Thursday, was up 0.6 percent and was among the biggest boosts to the S&P and the Nasdaq.

-Seven of the 11 major S&P 500 sectors were higher, with the health index's 0.55 percent rise leading the advancers.
+Eight of the 11 major S&P 500 sectors were higher, with the health index's 0.78 percent rise leading the advancers.

 Investors will continue to focus on quarterly earnings to see if high valuations are justified in the face of mixed economic data, tepid inflation and policy gridlock in Washington.